-B. Lusk et al., "Using Coupled Eulerian and Lagrangian Grids to Model Explosive Interactions with Buildings," Proceedings of the 25th Army Science Conference, Transformational Army Science and Technology, Charting the Future of S & T for the Soldier, Unknown, Jan 2006.
+B. Lusk et al., "Using Coupled Eulerian and Lagrangian Grids to Model Explosive Interactions with Buildings," Proceedings of the 25th Army Science Conference (2006, Orlando, FL), Nov 2006.

 Civil, Architectural and Environmental Engineering

 21st Century Systems, Inc.

 Buildings; Blast; Structural Response; Computerized Simulation; Software Tools; Concrete; Debris; Symposia; Weapons Effects; Mathematical Models